theodoreOnzGit/archlinuxBootstrapInstallWithConfig/Config1_developmentEnvironment/README.md

 ```

 This puts OpenMC together with all the other programs.
 Which is messy
 program management.
+If I want to uninstall it, i will have to navigate
+back to this folder and find the individual files openmc installed.

-I'd rather have it elsewhere.
+I'd rather have it elsewhere for neatness sake.

 If one wants it elsewhere, the cmake command should be: